 Depending on Feature #11210 i would propose following implementation of this method:

-Updated by bjmllr (Ben Miller) almost 3 years ago
+Updated by bjmllr (Ben Miller) about 6 years ago

 it does not consider a difference in netmasks as significant